 You have found the official homepage of the ICGI.
 This community is mainly interested in Grammatical Inference of languages.
 (Grammatical Inference is also known as Grammar Induction, Grammatical Induction, or Grammar Inference.)

-Traditionally, grammatical inference has been studied by researchers in several research communities including: Information Theory, Formal Languages, Automata Theory, Language Acquisition, Computational Linguistics, Machine Learning, Pattern Recognition, Computational Learning Theory, Neural Networks, etc. Over the past few years, several conferences (e.g., the International Colloquium on Grammatical Inference) and workshops and tutorials have sought to bring together researchers working on grammatical inference in these areas.
-Some of this research is beginning to find significant applications in natural language interfaces to databases, bioinformatics, and related areas.
+Traditionally, grammatical inference has been studied by researchers in several research communities including: Information Theory, Formal Languages, Automata Theory, Language Acquisition, Computational Linguistics, Machine Learning, Pattern Recognition, Computational Learning Theory, Neural Networks, etc. Over the past years, the International Colloquiums on Grammatical Inference (ICGI), workshops and tutorials have sought to bring together researchers working on grammatical inference in these areas.

 A lot of information on grammatical inference and related areas is available on the world wide web.
 This homepage is designed to be a centralized resource information on Grammatical Inference and its applications.
 We hope that this information will be useful to both newcomers to the field as well as seasoned campaigners.